Ivo Canelas: Television

-He became famous for his portrayal of Joca in the series O Fura Vidas (1999-2001).
+He became famous for his portrayal of Joca in the series O Fura Vidas (1999–2001).
 Between 2008 and 2011 he participated in the series Liberdade 21, produced by SP television and directed by Patrícia Sequeira and Sérgio Graciano.
 I n 2009 he joined the cast of the mini-series Conexão, directed by Leonel Vieira on RTP.

 Between 2010 and 2012 he participated in the Canadian series Living in Your Car, directed by David Steinberg, among others.
-Soon after, he played the role of Xavier in the RTP series Os Filhos do Rock (2013-2014).
+Soon after, he played the role of Xavier in the RTP series Os Filhos do Rock (2013–2014).
 In 2019 he joined the cast of Sul, an RTP series produced by Arquipélago Filmes and directed by Ivo Ferreira.
-In 2021 he plays the Minister of Defense in the Netlfix series Glória, directed by Tiago Guedes.
+In 2021 he plays the Minister of Defense in the Netflix series Glória, directed by Tiago Guedes.

 Recently, in 2023 he joined the cast of the RTP series Emília, directed by Filipa Amaro.
 In 2024 he plays the role of Doctor in the RTP series O Americano directed by Ivo Ferreira.
 In 2025, he will participate in Projecto Global, a series by Ivo Ferreira about the FP25, and in Cold Haven, a Portuguese and Icelandic co-production, filmed in both countries.